SansGuidon/bookmarks/README.md

 # Hobbies
 * [RateBeer](https://www.ratebeer.com/) - find ratings & information about beers
 * [Untappd](https://untappd.com/) - drink socially, and rate your beers
-* [Harkirat Singh](https://github.com/hkirat/awesome-chess) - curated list of assets availible on the Internet related to chess
+* [hkirat/awesome-chess](https://github.com/hkirat/awesome-chess) - curated list of assets availible on the Internet related to chess

 # Humor
 * [There, I Fixed It](http://failblog.cheezburger.com/thereifixedit) - white trash repairs.
 Aka how not to repair things